LearnOnDemandSystems/docs/lod/instruction-source.md

 1. Once the synchronization process is complete, you will have completed your integration.
 Click **Close** to finish the Integration wizard.

-1. Your lab profile now shows that content is integrated from your GitHub repository.
+1.Your lab profile now shows that instructions are sourced from your GitHub repository.
 Click the **Save** button at the bottom of your lab profile window to exit the lab profile editor.

     ![Integration complete](images/integration-complete.png "Integration complete")